mactat/framed/README.md

 ## Installation

-To install FRAMED, follow these steps:
+To install Framed, follow these steps:

-1. Download the latest release from the  [FRAMED repository](https://github.com/mactat/framed/releases)
+1. Download the latest release from the  [Framed repository](https://github.com/mactat/framed/releases)

 for linux: